Brown’s Syndrome or Head Trauma?

-Closed head trauma causes tears in the connective tissue, even micro tears, result in inflammation and adhesion’s in the head and around the brain.
-As these tears heal, adhesion’s in your connective tissue can literally pull the brain out of balance and inhibit function of nerves and arteries.
+Closed head trauma causes tears in the connective tissue, even micro tears, resulting in inflammation and adhesions in the head and around the brain.
+As these tears heal, adhesion’s in your connective tissue can literally pull the brain out of balance and inhibit the function of nerves and arteries.
 This pull seems to be affecting the eyes.

-Most of the calls I’m receiving about children, parents describe a difficult child birth or birth trauma and even forceps delivery.
+Most of the calls I’m receiving about children, parents describe a difficult childbirth or birth trauma and even forceps delivery.
 Brown’s Syndrome began to show up over time.
 Now, my question is; what other problems like this are out there from a birth trauma?
-Even a seemingly normal children can cause these types of stress on a child.
+Even seemingly normal children can cause these types of stress on a child.

 With the right help, the body has an amazing ability to heal.

 August 22, 2017

 Beck is doing so well.
 It took some time to determine the actual improvement in his vision, but now it’s apparent that the improvement is profound.
 He read and typed up book reports on three classic (read long, small print) novels for summer school work.
 He still does not have full range of motion in his left eye but the movement is significantly improved and he claims to never have double vision anymore.
 I would be delighted to act as a reference for your work anytime and will post a testimonial on Little Four Eyes later this week.

 Beck’s eyes are so much improved, they almost seem to have equal range of motion.